hydra3333/mvutensils/readme.rst

     * Frame properties are now consistently propagated, this means that many functions that previously only requested frames from super now also request from the original clip

     * The opt argument was dropped from all functions

+    * More optimized code path, avx2 and avx512 available in most places where it makes sense

 * Super:
     * Now takes blksize=[h, v], overlap=[h, v] values to properly pad the source frame so the edges also are processed and not generate excessive levels that are unused